naparuba/tanuki-www/content/pages/docs/commands/info.md

 ## Usage

-Usage: `consul info`
+Usage: `XXX info`

 The command-line flags are all optional.
 The list of available flags are:

 * `-rpc-addr` - Address to the RPC server of the agent you want to contact to send this command.
-If this isn't specified, the command will contact "127.0.0.1:8400" which is the default RPC address of a Consul agent.
+If this isn't specified, the command will contact "127.0.0.1:8400" which is the default RPC address of a XXX agent.